pic

 Pneumonia

-Pneumonia services offered in Monroe, NJ and Evanston, WY
+Pneumonia services offered in Monroe, NJ

 Pneumonia is a serious lung infection.
 There are over 30 possible causes of pneumonia, and in some cases, it’s contagious.
 If you develop pneumonia, you need to get treatment from the skilled and experienced pulmonologist Andrew R. Freedman, MD, Gichel Watson, RPAC, and the team right away.
 At Pulmonary and Sleep Medicine Group, LLC, with two offices in Monroe, New Jersey, and Evanston, Wyoming, Dr. Freedman offers conservative and integrative treatments to help you recover as quickly as possible.
 Use the online booking tool or call the office today to schedule your appointment.
 Telemedicine services are also available.